Course details and how to apply

-The fee for the Undergraduate Diploma course 2017-2018 is £3900 per term.
+The fee for the Undergraduate Diploma course 2019 is £4305 for the 10 week course.
 Concessionary group rates are available subject to negotiation.

-Please contact the accommodation office here: accommodation office who may be able to help you find suitable accommodation.
+Please contact the accommodation office who may be able to help you find suitable accommodation.

 Students will have access to the main Library of the University and student IT resources.
 For classes tutors will use a combination of published and tailor-made materials.
 Self-access facilities are available in the department for additional private study.
 These include a multi-media centre and a well-stocked resources room with computers, books, cassettes and CD-ROMs that students can use in their own time.
 Books may be borrowed from the University of Warwick Library, or purchased from the bookshop on the campus.